Ramanjs/qtpy/README.md

 qtpy is a cross-platform GUI application that presents some interesting data and answers creative questions by using a bunch of APIs.
-It uses `pywebview` to render the UI.
+It uses [eel](https://github.com/ChrisKnott/Eel) to render the UI.

-`pywebview` is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
+[Eel](https://github.com/ChrisKnott/Eel) is a little Python library for making simple Electron-like offline HTML/JS GUI apps, with full access to Python capabilities and libraries.

 ## Installation